webhem30/webhem30/README.md

-- 👋 Hi, I’m Hemson
+- 👋 Hi, I’m Hemson>
-- 👀 I’m interested in ...Digital stuff.
+- 👀 I’m interested in ...Digital Stuff>
 - 🌱 I’m currently learning ...
-Web Development
+Web Development>
 - 💞️ I’m looking to collaborate on ...
-Web Coaches
+Web Coaches>
-- 📫 How to reach me ...
-TBA
+- 📫 How to reach me ... undecided>
 - 😄 Pronouns: ...
-Smart and Funny
+Smart and Funny>
 - ⚡ Fun fact: ...
 I haven't experienced a plane yet and out of the country.

 <!---